OrgFlow/docs/content/reference/commands/env-create.md

   Only effective if a sandbox is created during this process.

+- **`-a|--access=`**

+	Required if `licenseType` is `developer` or `developerPro` and the process requires a new sandbox to be created.

+  The name of the public group that can access the sandbox.
+This is the value in the `DeveloperName` field on the `Group` object (shown as `Group Name` in the Salesforce UI).

+  Only effective if a sandbox is created during this process.

+- **`--additionalStorage`**

+  If specified and a sandbox is created during the process, the sandbox will have the additional storage feature enabled.

+  Only valid if `licenseType` is `developer` or `developerPro` and you have sufficient additional storage licenses available.

 - **`--createFrom=<environmentName>`**

   If specified, the environment that is created will be created as a copy of the environment specified.
 If not specified, the environment that is created will be created as a copy of the production environment.
 Environment names are case-insensitive.